Updated January 28, 2021

 It is true that on the last page of the printed record in this case there is a certificate of the county clerk of the votes cast at the eight voting precincts in said county, appended to which is the further certificate of the vote of the Carrollton precinct, as shown by a poll purporting to be the proper and correct poll.
 Your committee have above announced that they would have looked upon the books themselves if produced, as so tainted as to be far from conclusive, and they could not, therefore, give greater weight to a clerk's certificate of their purport, even if the said certificate were regularly and legally before them as part of the record.
 Your committee find that they cannot admit this certificate, as it is not produced before them by any reference of any person whatsoever; it is no part of the contestant's evidence, it never having been allowed by him, his counsel, or any witness for him.
 Your committee, therefore, consider themselves utterly without evidence as to the vote cast at Carrollton precinct, and they cannot, therefore, even if they were disposed to waive their objections as above recited to the return, consider the said precinct in ascertaining the result in said county.

 Your committee deem it proper to inform the House that they rejected all the testimony of contestee James M. Lawson, because the taking of it was not commenced within the time prescribed by law; though it appears that the notice given him by contestant was so short—only four days, and not reasonable within the meaning of the law—as to render it impracticable almost for him to bring himself within the limited period fixed by the statute.
 The notice of the contest was so delayed as to justify the impression that none would be made; it was not served on contestant until the 15th day of November, 1883, and the 16th day was the last on which it could have been done.
 Whether this conduct was designed to disarm, or whether it proceeded from the inability of the contestant to makeup his mind, need not be conjectured, as the fact remains, it must have had the effect of preventing preparation by the contestee.
 Again the depositions of the contestant were not commenced until the 21st day of November, 1883, and thus only the short space of five days were allowed the contestee to confront the witnesses of the contestant and collect his own evidence—an accomplishment, if not impossible, certainly so difficult as to be embarrassing.
-The postponing of the notice of contest, the short notice of the taking of the depositions and the brief period for the taking, forced by the contestant's delay, were so much to the interest of the contestant and to the disadvantage of the contestee, that it cannot be regarded unjust to treat it as deliberately designed to prevent the contestant from making such a defence as more favorable circumstances would have allowed.
+The postponing of the notice of contest, the short notice of the taking of the depositions and the brief period for the taking, forced by the contestant's delay, were so much to the interest of the contestant and to the disadvantage of the contestee, that it cannot be regarded unjust to treat it as deliberately designed to prevent the contestant from making such a defense as more favorable circumstances would have allowed.
 It is certain the contestee did not have a fair chance; and the record proves he had no chance at all.

 Your committee submit that the contestant does not appear with clean hands even in the manner of making his contest, and the contestee is as one accused without having had the privilege of being heard in his behalf.